RedisLabs/redislabs-docs/content/rs/references/policies/default-shards-placement.md

 ### Dense shard placement

-In the dense policy, the cluster places the database shards on as few nodes as possible.
+With the `dense` shard placement policy, the cluster places database shards on as few nodes as possible.
-When the node is not able to host all of the shards, some shards are moved to another node to maintain optimal node health.
+When the node is not able to host all of the shards, the cluster moves some shards to another node.

-For example, for a database with two master and two replica shards on a cluster with three nodes and a dense shard placement policy, the two master shards are hosted on one node and the two replica shards are hosted on another node.
+For example, if a three-node cluster hosts a database with two master shards and two replica shards and the shard placement policy is `dense`, the cluster places both master shards on one node and the two replicas on another node.

-For Redis on RAM databases without the OSS cluster API enabled, use the dense policy to optimize performance.

 ![dense_placement](/images/rs/dense_placement.png)

 *Figure: Three nodes with two master shards (red) and two replica shards (grey) with a dense placement policy*

+{{<note>}}
+For Redis on RAM databases without the OSS cluster API enabled, use the `dense` policy to optimize performance.
+{{</note>}}

 ### Sparse shard placement